Xevion/rust-sdl2-emscripten/README.md

   - The ability to use localStorage, fetch, or some browser-only API would be important.
 - [ ] Windows, MacOS, Linux Builds
   - Simple ability to provide multi-platform builds in addition to the WASM build.

+### Concept

+- A decent codebase without extras or warnings.
+Straightforward build process for Windows, Linux, and WASM.
+  - Note: Cross-compiling for Windows is a bit of a pain, but it's possible.
+That said, GitHub Actions can handle Windows builds natively.
+  - While SDL2 has annoying as fuck lifetimes, Emscripten callback loop imbibes even worse static lifetimes that are damn near impossible to satisfy.
+- A simple example of a game loop, input handling, and rendering.
+  - Pausing functionality, native-only quit.
+  - FPS counter toggle (TTF example).
+- Sprites with Atlas
+- Resizable Canvas
+- Javascript Interop
+  - LocalStorage
+  - Fetch

 ### Resources